can you change your decree after the fact

 Here’s where things get tricky.
 As we said, though child custody modification is possible, it’s a difficult proposition.

 However, if both parents agree on a new custody arrangement without the courts having to step in, that makes things much easier.
-It’s when the other parent contests the proposed altered agreement that they get messy.
+It’s when the other parent contests the proposed alterations that things get messy.

 When it comes to custody, the courts place the child’s best interests above all other concerns.
 They aim to keep the child’s life as steady and consistent as possible.
 Because of this, they’re often hesitant to make substantial changes to an existing parenting plan.
 Like swapping living situations.
-The biggest exception is in cases of abuse or neglect where a child’s health or safety may be in danger.
+The biggest exceptions are in cases of abuse or neglect, or where a child’s health or safety may be in danger.

-To achieve a modification, you have to show a significant change in circumstances.
-They’re certainly unlikely to consider requests that are more for parental convenience than other reasons.
+To achieve a modification, you have to demonstrate a significant change in circumstances.
+The courts are much less likely to consider requests that are more for parental convenience than other reasons.

 Examples of significant changes include:

-• One parent moving to another city or state, such that it would make it logistically difficult to abide by parenting plan.
+- One parent moving to another city or state, such that it would make it logistically difficult to abide by the parenting plan.

-• A drastic shift in the work schedule of ne or both parents.
+- A drastic shift in the work schedule of one or both parents.

-• The child wants to spend more time with the parent that was not awarded primary custody.
+- The child wants to spend more time with the parent who was not awarded primary custody.

 To achieve a child custody modification, consulting an experienced family law attorney will help your case and increase your odds.
 A professional who has been through these situations before can be invaluable.
 They’ll be able to assess your case, give you a better idea of your chances of being successful, and offer advice about the best way to proceed.

-Because modifying a parenting plan after the final judgment is so difficult, it’s best to do things right the first time.
+Because modifying a parenting plan after the final judgment is often so difficult, it’s best to do things right the first time.
 Custody cases are notoriously emotional and difficult.
-Still, taking the time and putting initially only benefits you and, most importantly, your kids.
+Still, taking the time and putting in the work upfront only benefits you and, most importantly, your kids.

 Related Reading: Can You Modify A Child Support Order?